tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 #### One important gotcha

-Every property in the `defineSchema` API must be serlializable.
+Every property in the `defineSchema` API must be serializable.
 Meaning functions will not work.
 For example, there's no way to define a `validate` or `parse` function at this level.
 However, you can either use the [formifyCallback](/docs/advanced/customizing-forms/#customizing-a-form) API to get access to the Tina form, or provide your own logic by specifying a plugin of your choice:

 ```js
 {